 Intended learning outcomes

-On completion of the Melbourne Teaching Certificate, participants should:
+Through completion of the MTC, participants will

-- Collaborate with colleagues from diverse academic and teaching backgrounds;
+- collaborate with colleagues from diverse academic and teaching backgrounds;